apple/swift-migration-guide/Guide.docc/CommonProblems.md

 ### Isolated Conforming Type

-So far, the solutions presented assume that the cause of the isolation mismatches are ultimately rooted in the protocol definition.
+So far, the solutions presented assume that the causes of isolation mismatches are ultimately rooted in protocol definitions.
-But, it could be that the protocol's static isolation is appropriate, and the issue instead is only caused by the conforming type.
+But it could be that the protocol's static isolation is appropriate, and the issue instead is only caused by the conforming type.

 #### Non-Isolated